 For a Wine Country wedding, the food can take on extra significance.
 Given the local bounty that thrives here, a good chef will feature just-picked fruits, vegetables and herbs, alongside locally produced meats, seafood and honey.

-For guests at an event hosted by Ramekins Culinary School & Inn of Sonoma, a meal doesn’t get much fresher.
+For guests at an event hosted by Ramekins Culinary School and Inn of Sonoma, a meal doesn’t get much fresher.
 The property has its own 5th Street Farms nearby, where the proprietors grow their farm-to-table produce.
 Based on what’s seasonal, the executive chef prepares a custom menu, and cooks it in the world-class kitchen right on-site.

 While the ingredients boast a high pedigree, meals can be as casual or as formal as a couple likes.
 Lavish multi-course sit-down dinners are custom designed for as many as 175 people, and the feast becomes a talking point as guests savor the Sonoma-grown roasted 5th Street Farms beets with wild arugula, Black Mission figs, toasted pecans and La Bodega sherry vinaigrette, or honey-brined Petaluma chicken breast with mascarpone whipped potatoes, grilled asparagus and lemon zest.